-For Main Study 2a, the 1-factor model in the a priori CFA provided satisfactory fit (chi-square = 13.06, df = 20, NS; RMSEA = .00; CFI = 1.00).
-However, the factor pattern was decidedly mixed: Loadings for four items ("If something goes wrong, I know people who can help me sort it out," "I feel like I have a good social life," "If something happens, I am one of the last to get to know," and "I have people whom I can count on, whatever happens") were significant and positive (p's < .05 or lower); the loading for one item ("If something happens, I am one of the last to get to know") was significant and marginal (p < .10); loadings for two items ("I don't feel that I really belong in this community" and "I often feel isolated and alone") were nonsignificant, albeit positive; and the loading for one item ("I feel that there are few people in my life who really care about me," which we have already mentioned repeatedly) was significant and unexpectedly negative (p < .05).
+For Main Study 2a, the 1-factor model in the a priori CFA provided satisfactory fit (chi-square = 13.06, df = 20, NS; RMSEA = 0.00; CFI = 1.00).
+However, the factor pattern was decidedly mixed: Loadings for four items ("If something goes wrong, I know people who can help me sort it out," "I feel like I have a good social life," "If something happens, I am one of the last to get to know," and "I have people whom I can count on, whatever happens") were significant and positive (p's < 0.05 or lower); the loading for one item ("If something happens, I am one of the last to get to know") was significant and marginal (p < 0.10); loadings for two items ("I do not feel that I really belong in this community" and "I often feel isolated and alone") were nonsignificant, albeit positive; and the loading for one item ("I feel that there are few people in my life who really care about me," which we have already mentioned repeatedly) was significant and unexpectedly negative (p<0.05).
 Loadings for all eight items within the 1-factor model, as produced by the a priori CFA for Main Study 2a, are shown in Table 9.

-Given that the seventh relational wellbeing item loaded significantly in the opposite direction to predictions in Main Study 2a, we opted to perform a second, a posteriori CFA model in which the loading for the unexpectedly-performing item was fixed at .00.
-As was the case for the a priori model, the 1-factor model in the a posteriori CFA provided satisfactory fit (chi-square = 16.88, df = 21, NS; RMSEA = .00; CFI = 1.00).
-In addition, the goodness-of-fit concerning the a posteriori model with the seventh item loading pre-set at .00 was only marginally worse than the goodness-of-fit regarding the a priori models = 1, p associated with gain in chi-square from a priori to a posteriori models = 1, p associated with gain in chi-square from a priori to a posteriori models < .10).
+Given that the seventh relational wellbeing item loaded significantly in the opposite direction to predictions in Main Study 2a, we opted to perform a second, a posteriori CFA model in which the loading for the unexpectedly-performing item was fixed at 0.00.
+As was the case for the a priori model, the 1-factor model in the a posteriori CFA provided satisfactory fit (chi-square = 16.88, df = 21, NS; RMSEA = 0.00; CFI = 1.00).
+In addition, the goodness-of-fit concerning the a posteriori model with the seventh item loading pre-set at 0.00 was only marginally worse than the goodness-of-fit regarding the a priori model with the seventh item allowed to vary alongside all of the other items (gain in chi-square from a priori to a posteriori models = 3.82, gain in df from a priori to a posteriori models = 1, p associated with gain in chi-square from a priori to a posteriori models <0.10).
 Loadings for all eight items within the 1-factor model, as produced by the a posteriori CFA for Main Study 2a, are shown in Table 9.

 In the aftermath of results for a priori and a posteriori CFAs in Main Study 2a, we conducted reliability analyses on the correlation matrix among relational wellbeing items, including versus excluding the unexpectedly-performing seventh item via SPSS.
-Results of reliability analyses indicated that, when the seventh item was included, internal consistency was unsatisfactory; but when the seventh item was excluded, internal consistency was satisfactory, though slightly below the customary .70 cutoff (including the seventh item, Cronbach's alpha = .57, McDonald's omega could not be computed due to negative intercorrelations; excluding the seventh item, Cronbach's alpha = .66, McDonald's omega = .65).
+Results of reliability analyses indicated that, when the seventh item was included, internal consistency was unsatisfactory; but when the seventh item was excluded, internal consistency was satisfactory, though slightly below the customary 0.70 cutoff (including the seventh item, Cronbach's alpha = 0.57, McDonald's omega could not be computed due to negative intercorrelations; excluding the seventh item, Cronbach's alpha = 0.66, McDonald's omega = 0.65).
 Taken as a whole, notwithstanding our predictions to the contrary, the factor pattern was not particularly well-defined for Main Study 2a; the seventh item proved to be most problematic but was by no means the only item to depart substantially from expectations in terms of construct validity.